spree/api.spreecommerce.com/content/developer/products.markdown

 information, please see the <%= link_to "Prices", :prices %> guide.
 If a product does not have a price set for the current currency (`Spree::Config[:currency]`) then that product will not appear in the frontend.

+## Prototypes

+A prototype is a useful way to share common option type and property combinations amongst many different products.
+For instance, if you're creating a lot of shirt products, you may wish to maintain the "Size" and "Color" option types, as well as a "Fitting Type" property.

+TODO: Flesh out information about prototypes.